bennyzen/nofty/README.md

   a constant measurement could occur
 - using (M5Stack)[https://m5stack.com/] the pot could show pH and EC, be reachable through a webinterface and report its values to the cloud

+## How to operate
+Once all parts are printed and fit into each other, you're ready to test your system.
+First of all you need to be sure there are no leaks.
+Even a small leak can result in a complete outage, when run for a couple of hours.